project management

 What I don’t like about Trello

 Trello was my project management system of choice until I started working as a virtual assistant.
 Trello does not easily give you a big picture of everything you need to do.
-You’ll likely have multiple boards and taks do across these boards.
+You’ll likely have multiple boards and tasks across these boards.
 There is no easy way to get a summary of your outstanding tasks on all projects.

 You can add tasks to a Calendar view in Trello, but this will be on a per project basis.
 It is also not easy to assign tasks to someone.
 So if you are working with a VA you might find this limiting.